glfw/glfw/README.md

  - [Win32] Added the `GLFW_WIN32_KEYBOARD_MENU` window hint for enabling access to the window menu
  - [Win32] Added a version info resource to the GLFW DLL
+ - [Win32] Disabled framebuffer transparency on Windows 7 when DWM windows are opaque (#1512)
  - [Win32] Bugfix: `GLFW_INCLUDE_VULKAN` plus `VK_USE_PLATFORM_WIN32_KHR` caused
    symbol redefinition (#1524)
  - [Win32] Bugfix: The cursor position event was emitted before its cursor enter